jeffreyhwatson/online_outcomes/README.md

 oo.yml` in your terminal.
 Next, run `conda activate oo`.
 ***
 ## Overview
 The Covid-19 pandemic has only accelerated the growth in online learning and the opportunities and concerns associated with it.
-This project aimed to develop a model to predict unfavorable outcomes in virtual learning environments as well as recommendations for strategies to avoid and/or remedy those outcomes.
+This project aimed to develop a model to predict unfavorable outcomes in virtual learning environments and recommendations for strategies to avoid and/or remedy those outcomes.

-Because we wanted to avoid both false positives and false negatives for this project, an accuracy measure of F1 was chosen since it is sensitive to both types of error.
+Because I wanted to avoid both false positives and false negatives (to capture the maximum number of at-risk students while still efficiently allocating resources) for this project, an accuracy measure of F1 was chosen since it is sensitive to both types of error.
 Data cleaning, EDA, modeling, and evaluation were performed, and a voting classifier model with an F1 accuracy score of 0.67 (recall=.66, precision=.68) was chosen as the the final model for the project.
 An F1 score is a mix of both precision and recall (F1=1 means perfect recall and precision), so interpretation of the results is more easily described in terms of recall and precision.

 - The recall score of .66 meant that 66% of unsatisfactory outcomes were correctly classified as unsatisfactory.